-With reference to FIG. 2 depicting an overall operation of the invention, a telephone call directed to a number-serviced by the MSDS 10 is initiated at step 40 by a third party, for instance, through the facsimile machine 24, telephone set 26, or computer 28.
+With reference to FIG. 2 depicting an overall operation of the invention, a telephone call directed to a number serviced by the MSDS 10 is initiated at step 40 by a third party, for instance, through the facsimile machine 24, telephone set 26, or computer 28.
 The incoming telephone call may therefore carry a facsimile message, a voice message, or a data message.
-At step 42, the address signal associated with the initiated call is routed through the central office 20, over the DID trunk 15, and to the MSDS 10.
+At step 42, the address signal associated with the initiated call is routed through the central office 20, over the DID 55 trunk 15, and to the MSDS 10.

-within the MSDS 10 in a manner that will be described in more detail below with reference to FIG. 13.
-At step 46, the

-MSDS 10 answers the telephone call and receives the address signal from the DID trunk 15.
+When the call reaches the MSDS 10, the call is routed within the MSDS 10 in a manner that will be described in more detail below with reference to FIG. 13.
+At step 46, the MSDS 10 answers the telephone call and receives the address signal from the DID trunk 15.
 Next, at step 48, the call is established between the MSDS 10 and the third party and, at step 50, the MSDS 10 receives the message transmitted over the telephone line.
-The message is stored at step 52, a database within the MSDS 10 is updated at step 54, and the intended recipient of the message is notified at step 56.
-The intended recipient of the message uses the services provided by the MSDS 10 and will hereinafter be referred to as a user.
+The message is stored at step 52, a database within the MSDS 10 is updated at step 54, and the 65 intended recipient of the message uses the services provided by the MSDS 10 and will hereinafter be referred to as a user.
 At step 58, the message is converted into hyper-text mark-up language (HTML).